-Many historical events have, as we recall them now, had the greatest influence upon the whole world.
+Many historical events as we recall now, had the greatest influence upon the whole world.
 One such table-turning point in the history of the world was World War II.
-The Second World War was the most widely known worldwide human battle to date, lasting from 1939 to 1945, and the events that followed weren’t usual either.
-But sadly enough, so many people aren’t aware of even half of the things that happened during and after the war.
-Don’t worry as here, and I’ve got a list of 22 Non-Fiction World War 2 Books that’ll brief you about everything you need to know about the second world war.
+It was the most destructive human battle till date, lasting from 1939 to 1945, and the events that followed weren’t usual either.
+To depict all the real events, I’ve got a list of Non-Fiction World War 2nd Books that’ll brief you about everything you need to know about it.

-I have been following it for two years, and it’s undoubtedly one of my favorite subjects.
-And if you ask what’s my favorite part of world history, it has to be the era of World War II and after.
+I have been following it for two years, and undoubtedly history has been one of my favorite subjects.
+If you ask what’s my favorite part of world history, it has to be the era of World War II and after.
 It is one of the topics I care about the most as whatever things happened during this time have left such a mark on the world that can be seen today as well.
 It wouldn’t be wrong to say that to understand world politics today, you need to have vivid knowledge about the second world war, and for this, there’s no better way than reading some quality books.

-The second world war was fought between the Allied forces (the United Kingdom and British Empire, the Third Republic of France, the Soviet Union, and the United States of America) and the Axis forces (Nazi Germany, Fascist Italy, the Imperial Japanese Empire).
-The war was ongoing from both sides, but under the shadow of the war, Nazi Germany was committing other horrors.
+The second world war was fought between the Allied forces and the Axis forces.
+The war was ongoing from both sides, but under the shadow of the war, Nazi Germany was also committing other horrors.
 From the commencement of the cold war to the breaching of the Berlin Wall to the disintegration of the USSR, the world saw way too much in that period, the repercussions of which can still be seen today.

 Even if you know about the history of the war, there’s no way you know every aspect and angle of it.
 There are so many different sights and perspectives to view the story from and in this, and these books might help you get an inside view of the war situation.
 And for those who don’t know about it, what are you waiting for?
 Let’s get into it!